Mokaalet/DataViz_Final-Project_HeartFit/README.md

 # Data Visualization Final Project - HeartFit
-## A non-technical project exploring the relationship between BMI and Heart Disease
+## The relationship between BMI and Heart Disease

-This project explores the relationship between heart disease and BMI using data-driven insights which provide valuable information and acess to an interactive tool.
+This project explores the relationship between heart disease and BMI using data-driven insights which provide valuable information, as well as access to an interactive tool.

 # 1. Dataset Description
 <table>